gauri-dale/learning-web-development/CSS/display-property/notes.md

     - does not start on a new line
     - width is limited to what is needed
     - few examples of inline elements: span, a, img

+3. `none`:
+    - it will not display the element